-People who use the service are provided with information on how to make a complaint or raise concerns and this is regularly promoted.
+People who use the service are provided with information on how to make a complaint or raise concerns.

-The complaints process is accessible, is easy for people to raise a concern or complaint and is encouraged.
+The complaints process is accessible, is easy for people to raise a concern or complaint.

 There is a formal log of complaints which is kept up to date.
 Complaints are handled effectively with openness, transparency and confidentiality.
 The complainant receives regular updates, a timely response and an explanation of the outcome including the appeals process.